The 10 Snobbiest Places In South Carolina For 2026

-The Snobbiest places in South Carolina are Tega Cay and Mount Pleasant for 2023 based on Saturday Night Science.
+The Snobbiest places in South Carolina are Mount Pleasant and Tega Cay for 2026 based on Saturday Night Science.

 There are all types when it comes to being a snob in South Carolina.
 You’ve got your Wine Snobs, Book Snobs, and, of course, Clothes Snobs.
 Then there are the Technology Snobs, Car Snobs, and yes, even City Snobsas in, I’m better than you because I live in (insert snooty city here).